Tdarnell/advent-of-code-2022/README.md

 I am aware that my solution is not the most efficient, if I was allowing myself to use libraries such as numpy I would have had a much easier time of it.

-I wanted to solve this challenge without using any non standard python libraries as much as far as possible, so I had to think about how to solve it without them.
+I wanted to solve this challenge without using any non standard python libraries as far as possible, so I had to think about how to solve it without them.
 I think my approach of rows and columns was a good one, though I may come back to this and try to improve it using numpy.